NeRF--: Neural Radiance Fields Without Known Camera Parameters: Experiments

 \subsubsection{On Camera Parameter Estimation}

-We evaluate the accuracy of the camera parameter estimation on the LLFF-NeRF dataset.
-As explained in~\cref{sec:metrics}, the ground-truth camera parameters for these sequences are not available, we therefore treat the COLMAP estimation as references, and report the difference betwen our optimised camera parameters and theirs on the training images.

-In~\cref{tab:focal_ate_diff}, we show the L1 difference on the estimated focal lengths, and metrics on camera rotation and translation computed with the ATE toolbox~\cite{Zhang18ATE_ethz}, which accounts for global scale ambiguity.
-In the first set of columns~(Focal + Pose + NeRF), the camera poses obtained from our model are close to those estimated from COLMAP, confirming the effectiveness of the joint optimisation pipeline.
-This can also be visualised by the aligned camera trajectories on $xy$-plane in~\Cref{fig:img_quality_nerf}.
-The error on camera intrinsics is however much larger.
-This is due to the notorious ambiguity between camera intrinsics and the scale of the camera translation~\cite{pollefeys1997stratified}, especially for these forward facing scenes.

-We conduct another two sets of experiments: 1) We fix the camera poses to be same as from COLMAP, and only optimise the camera focal lengths jointly with the NeRF model.
-We then measure the difference between the optimised focal lengths and the COLMAP estimated ones.
-As indicated by the second set of columns~(Focal + NeRF) in~\cref{tab:focal_ate_diff}, by fixing the camera extrinsics, the focal length has been recovered.
-2) We fix the focal lengths to be same as from COLMAP estimation, and only the camera extrinsics are jointly optimised with the NeRF model.
-The results are reported in the same table~\emph{Pose+NeRF}, showing similar performance as the joint optimisation.
+Considering a forward-facing image capturing process in real life, where a user is likely to introduce unstable camera motions, to simulate this effect, we select $t_{010}r_{010}$ subset in BLEFF~\footnote{Suppose a trajectory of interest is bounded by a $1m\times1m$ square, $\pm10\%$ translation perturbation offers about $\pm10\% \times 1.414m \Rightarrow 28.3cm$ flexibility in $z$ direction during capturing.}. \cref{tab:focal_ate_BLEFF} lists the L1 difference on the estimated focal length, and metrics on camera rotation and translation computed with the ATE toolbox~\cite{Zhang18ATE_ethz}.
+In summary, our rotation estimation error is about $5^\circ$, and focal length error is about 25 pixels, where as COLMAP has a slightly larger rotation error but lower focal length error.
+As a result, the NVS quality of our method is comparable with \baseline.

-\paragraph{Visualisation of the optimisation process} For a better understanding of the optimisation process, we provide a visualisation of the camera poses at various training epochs for the scene \textit{Flower} from the LLFF-NeRF dataset~(\Cref{fig:pose_vis}).
-The pose estimations are initialised to be identity matrices at the beginning, and converged after about 1000 epochs, subject to a similarity transformation between optimised camera parameters and those estimated from COLMAP.
+\myparagraph{Visualisation of Pose Optimisation} For a better understanding of the optimisation process, we visualize the camera poses at various training epochs for the scene \textit{Flower} from LLFF-NeRF dataset~(\cref{fig:pose_vis}).
+Starting from identity, our optimised camera poses gradually converge towards COLMAP estimations after about 1000 epochs, subject to a similarity transformation between optimised camera parameters and those estimated from COLMAP.